4 DAYS FROM $1,199

 Another onboard lecture today uncovers more of the region’s fascinating history and rich culture.

 Exploring the colonial treasures of Paraty

 Step back in time today when you explore Paraty, a remarkably preserved Portuguese colonial town along Brazil’s lush, green coastal corridor, and a new UNESCO World Heritage Site (along with Ilha Grande).
+Your ship will anchor offshore here, and you’ll be transported inland with either the use of tenders or zodiac crafts.
 Once a port for the export of gold to the Old World, Paraty enjoys a stunning setting surrounded by tropical islands and soaring mountains.
 Your walking tour along narrow cobbled lanes leads you into its heart.
 Admire original 18th-century architectural gems, including the 1722 Santa Rita de Cássia Church and the colonial mansion that hosts the House of Culture, which provides a fascinating chronicle of the town’s role in Brazil’s past.
 Pause to peruse charming boutiques and art galleries as you explore, perhaps meeting some artists in residence.

 As you sail on to your next destination after lunch on board, gain more insight into Brazil’s fertile coast during a lecture from one of our onboard experts.